na-na-hi/renget/archive/chrprompt2.md

 ##->**General Questions**<-

+**To any 'mon who fights often**, is there something that you specifically avoid when picking a fight?
+Be it either a certain species of pokemon or a type of skill?

 **Former humans**, if you could write a letter back home, what would you write and to whom?
 >Makuhita: I'd write to my brother and my friends to let them know I'm still alive, and inquire as to whether dad died of liver failure yet.
 I've been waiting quite a while for that to happen.

+>Lliam: Back... home? ...No, I think you meant the human world...
+Hmm, writing letters to [parents and friends](https://rentry.org/SecretLetter) and asking them what's going on back home and saying you're doing alright in this unfamiliar world would be a common answer, but I think that's the only correct answer for this, if you know what I mean.

+>Turk: Shit, man.
+That's a heavy question.
+It's been like 15 years for me.
+I don't know if my folks are still even alive.
+I guess I'd wanna check in with friends and family and let them know I'm... relatively fine, bro.
+Shit...
+This isn't something I think about often...
+I need another drink, pronto.

+>Smoke: Mhh, speak to someone back in the real world- ehh, Earth, I guess...?
+I don't know, but if I had to... !>It'd be "I lived" to my family, a shame I'd probably not be able to see the look on their faces

 **Former humans**, what was your favorite band back in the human world?
+>Lliam: Hmm?
+Music band?
+That's an odd thing to ask, but, hmm...
+Afterhours, that's all I'll say.

+>Turk: Haha...
+Blind Guardian was the fucking tits.
+Think those Toxtricity guys can do power metal?

+>Smoke: I liked Queen, and Michael Jackson.
+That's about it, nowadays they prefer to listen to *noise* instead of real music, shame...

 **Guildmons without partners**, do you recruit other guildmons for big missions?
 If so, who?
 Or would you rather go solo?
+>Lliam: I would prefer to go solo as much as I can.
+There's a plethora of reasons that I don't want to get into detail, but one of the reasons is that it's  usually for research purposes, and bringing people along would hinder this process...

+>Turk: Man, I tend to sell myself short on the kind of missions I do due to my...
+Problems.
+Some members are more willing to go with me than others for one reason or another...
+The other Lucario, Clara, for example hates my guts and is very particular on going solo, but has been willing to take me on high risk, high reward deals.

+>Clara: I prefer to go solo most of the time, makes it easier for me to only worry about myself instead of having to watch over others, I'm not anyone's babysitter.
+But, I can't deny that having an extra pair of fists (or paws) and a way to venture into deeper dungeons is pretty useful.

 **Teams of mons**, does your team fight over who's doing bag duty, or does one of your teammates just stick with it every mission?

 **Guildmons with a dorm**, how is your room decorated?
+>Lliam: I suppose I'm also counted...?
+I don't sleep in the office like people are led to believe; my room is elsewhere around here.
+Where?
+Not tellin' ya!
+Anyways, I guess it's a basic small room, actually a bit smaller than other guild members' rooms, but that's fair because usually they are in pairs...
+Anyhow, by the entrance, there's a coat rack where I put my bag and other stuff.
+On the left side of the room is a wardrobe that has a bunch of my other clothes..
+What's in there?
+That's a secret~!
+On the opposite side, there's a small bed.
+What's it made out of?
+Who knows, that's a trade secret~!
+And beside the bed is a desk, although it's a smaller one than the one in the office.
+And in front of the desk is a bulletin board with my research data and other stuff like that...
+The room itself, uhh...
+All I can say is plain, with a bunch of books and research scattered around, as I don't really care about the way it looks, honestly, though I really need to clean things up here...

+>Turk: Well you see...
+The thing about that is...
+It's awful.
+Having one arm and a room to yourself really makes everything a drag...
+Please don't tell anyone how I live, man.
+I'll be forcibly assigned a roommate at this rate.

+>\*Clara looks behind her, her room almost comically dark and dusty\*: (Clara sighs) Maybe one of these days...
+If I'm not feeling too tired and have enoigh time.
+>Smoke: You can sleep in there, right?
+For me that's good enough.

+**To natives**, something that you hate when working or interacting with humans.

 ##->**Pair Questions**<-